BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 	* E.g. when new security vulnerability (CVE) is announced, how the corresponding remediation is applied.
 * Conduct a study to identify how quick a security fix is done on official docker images.
 * Train a model to recommend fixes for the vulnerabilities detected.
-* Automate the process of creating PRs if a security threat is detected.
+* Automate the process of creating PRs in the user's repository, if a security threat is detected.

 ## Users and Personas

-The key users of this product will be any admin or team that is responsible for publishing a docker image.
+The key end-users of this tool will be an admin or team that is responsible for publishing a docker image.
-It can also be individual software developers contributing to projects containing manifests on github.
+It can also be individual software developers contributing to projects containing manifests on GitHub.
+The tool can be used to identify the security threats associated with a repository.
+They can configure the tool to their repository so that the security fixes for the identified vulnerabilities can be suggested.

 ## Scope and features of the project:

+This project has two parts in it.
+The first is the analysis of fixes to security threats in a subset of projects.
+The second part is a tool capable of mitigating security threats by providing suggestions based on the analysis done in the previous step.
+* Analysis tool features:
 	* Identify fixes: Analyze a subset of the official docker images published on DockerHub and identify security vulnerabilities fixed as a result of changes in Dockerfile.
 	* Tag commits: Identify changes made in a commit and tag them as a security threat remediation or feature addition.
 	* Analyze trends: Create a report contains information regarding the speed at which an identified security threat is fixed in the official Docker Images.

+* Automatic remediation tool features:
 	* Automatic remediation: A stretch goal of the project is the automatic remediation when the security vulnerability is identified in a GitHub repository.
-This could automatic creation of a Pull Request containing the fix for the security threat or providing feedback in the repository with suggestions about the fixes.
+This could include automatic creation of a Pull Request to the repository for which the tool is run, containing the fix for the security threat or providing feedback in the repository with suggestions about the fixes.
 	* Choose a fix: Analyze the repository and providing a fix which better suits the project (When there are multiple fixes for a security threat).

 ## Solution Concept: